neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

 Eric Kloss, 1.8.2025

-Looking at the both main Read APIs: `ContentGraphInterface` and `ContentSubGraphInterface`, there is a lot of business logic implemented on the read-side or more specific at read-time.
+Looking at the both main Read APIs: `ContentGraphInterface` and `ContentSubGraphInterface`, there is a lot of business logic implemented on the read-side, or - more specific - at **read-time**.

 First, I think there are two "modes" in which the Neos CR can act: